RazrFalcon/tiny-skia/README.md

 const generics and templates specialization a lot, and all of this features are unavailable in Rust.
 There are also a lot of pointers magic, implicit mutations and caches.
 Therefore we have to compromise or even rewrite some parts from scratch.

+## Alternatives

+Right now, the only pure Rust alternative is [raqote](https://github.com/jrmuizel/raqote).

+- It doesn't support high-quality antialiasing (hairline stroking in particular).
+- It's very slow (see [benchmarks](./benches/README.md)).
+- There are some rendering issues (like gradient transparency).
+- Raqote has a very rudimentary text rendering support, while tiny-skia has none.

 ## Safety